 - A short story in SWITCHBACK, the online literary magazine of the University of San Francisco's MFA Program, was nominated for a 2013 Pushcart Prize.
 See "Instructions for Failure."

 - A second story, "For Objects Do Sustain," was nominated for a 2014 Pushcart Prize by the Green Hills Literary Lantern.

 - A third, "The Reason I'm Here," with material from a novel in process, appeared in the Tulane Review and can be seen in a pdf here (starts page 92).

-Thanks to Alaina Mabaso for this interview with me on her blog.
-Here's a tidbit: "What are the stories that only you can tell?
+Thanks to Alaina Mabaso for this interview on her blog.
+Here's a bit: "What are the stories that only you can tell?
 To me that’s the first step.
 What do you know because of what life gave you?…If you can tap into that material, and you can explore it bravely, and put it into words, you will be giving other people a gift, and it’s a gift for you, too . . ."

 A Swiss newspaper with a circulation of 550,000, Tages-Anzeiger, published a full-page interview with Janet about mothering and societal support for parents.